krb0095/all_code_kyle/README.md

 ### Kyle Billings Ph.D student at WVU mertz lab
 This github repository is a collection of all the code I have used over my career.
 I will try to keep this page updated as much as I can, and feel free to reach out if you so choose.
 The README.md give a brief break down of the codes, files, and directories here.
-I am in the process of ensuring all of the python codes are PIP3 format and that all other codes are as clear as possible but this will take some time.
+I am in the process of ensuring all of the python codes are PEP 8 format and that all other are as clear as possible but this will take some time.
+Spelling mistakes are certian in all of the code because of dyslexia, but I will try my best to fix any of those types of errors.
 ### List of files in the base directory
 | Filename      | content of file |
 |:----------------------------------:|:---------------------------------------:|